 - If you organize your channels by time, you can precede the title with the timeframe for the project.
 For example, if you have a Q3 design project, the channel could be named Q3 | Design Project.
 That way, additional channels related to Q3 will show up together in alphabetical order.

-- Try to always color-code your channels.
+- You can organize your channel list further by color-coding.
 This is useful to help visually distinguish groups of channels.
 For instance, Doist’s Todoist channels are red and our Twist channels are blue.
 This makes it easy to find what you’re looking for at a quick glance.

 Organizing your Threads